henrik42/solo/README.md

   will use the compiled version.

 For _production_ we want to use `jumpstart-jsf.jar` just for loading Clojure and delegation logic.
-The logic that we want to jump-start should come from a source folder that we put into the classpath and have that loaded.
+The _real_ logic that we want to have jump-started should come from a source folder that we put into the classpath and have that loaded.

 So let's try this: put your jump-start logic into `src/clj/solo/jumpstart/jsf.clj`:

     (ns solo.jumpstart.jsf
-      (use [solo.nrepl :as nrepl]))
+      (require [solo.swank :as swank]))

     (defn -init []
-      (println "solo.jumpstart.jsf/-init: starting nREPL server")
+      (println "solo.jumpstart.jsf/-init: starting Swank server")
-      (nrepl/start-server)
+      (swank/-main)
-      (println "solo.jumpstart.jsf/-init: started nREPL server")
+      (println "solo.jumpstart.jsf/-init: started Swank server")
       [[]])

     (defn -main [& args]